aadrian/jstree-bootstrap-theme/README.txt

 jsTree Bootstrap Theme
 =====================
-Since there aren't many jsTree themes out there, we thought we'd make this one freely available. jsTree Bootstrap Theme is created as a part of [Proton UI Responsive Admin Panel Theme](http://themeforest.net/item/proton-ui-responsive-admin-panel-theme/6240793).
+Since there aren't many jsTree themes out there, we thought we'd make this one freely available. jsTree Bootstrap Theme is created as a part of [Proton UI Responsive Admin Panel Theme](http://proton.orangehilldev.com/) that we at [Orange Hill Development](http://www.orangehilldev.com) use to build custom admin panels.
 The theme is compatible with jsTree 3.

 A legacy version compatible with jsTree pre 1.0 fix2 is still available on a [separate branch](https://github.com/orangehill/jstree-bootstrap-theme/tree/Legacy_jsTree_Bootstrap_Theme_(for_version_pre_1.0_fix2)) (no longer maintained).

 ##What is jsTree?

 jsTree is a tree view for jQuery (depends on 1.9.1 or later).
-It is absolutely free (MIT licence) and supports all modern browsers and IE from version 8 up. jsTree can display trees by parsing HTML or JSON and supports AJAX, it is themeable and easy to configure and customize.
+It is absolutely free (MIT licence) at [http://www.jstree.com/](http://www.jstree.com/) or at [https://github.com/vakata/jstree](https://github.com/vakata/jstree) and supports all modern browsers and IE from version 8 up. jsTree can display trees by parsing HTML or JSON and supports AJAX, it is themeable and easy to configure and customize.
 Events are fired when the user interacts with the tree.
 Other notable features are inline editing, drag'n'drop support, fuzzy searching (with optional server side calls), tri-state checkbox support, configurable node types, AMD compatibility, easily extendable via plugins.

-It is available absolutely free at [http://www.jstree.com/](http://www.jstree.com/) or at [https://github.com/vakata/jstree](https://github.com/vakata/jstree).

-For your convenience entire `jsTree 3.0.4` version is included with this theme.

 ##Theme Demo
 Theme demo is available at [jsTree Bootstrap Theme Demo Page](http://orangehilldev.com/jstree-bootstrap-theme/demo/) .

 ##Responsiveness
-jsTree Bootstrap Theme is [Responsive](http://en.wikipedia.org/wiki/Responsive_web_design).
+jsTree Bootstrap Theme is [responsive](http://en.wikipedia.org/wiki/Responsive_web_design).
 To see the effect [open the demo](http://orangehilldev.com/jstree-bootstrap-theme/demo/) and scale a browser window down until the window width is less then 768 pixels.

 Mobile friendly design should make it easier to tap nodes with more precision.